Djelibeybi/docker-lifx-daydusk/README.md

   }
 ...
 ```

-The following table documents each parameter and all parameters are required for each stanza:
+The following table documents each parameter and all parameters are required for each event:

 | Parameter    | Value | Detail
 | ------------ | :---- | :----- |